RobertARandolph/AdmiralBumbleBee.com/_posts/2020-07-11-daw-v-daw-s1-fail.md

 This is part one of a multi-part article.
 A full comparison of other DAWs will follow this article.
 This article is an explanation of the phenomenon using Studio One 5 as the demonstration software.

+**IMPORTANT**

+There is [an on going discussion](https://forums.presonus.com/viewtopic.php?f=151&t=39625&sid=8dd1849d54a4cb4bdf76763cac4a75fd) where there are variances in test results.
+Those that agree with what's presented here, have the same behaviour but different values, and those that disagree entirely.

+Please check out that discussion for more information, sample projects and further discussion.

 <!--more-->

 **If you have any questions or comments, please comment below!
 I read every comment and respond to most.** No registration is necessary to comment, so don't be shy.